Return to the BUILD

 “In this assembly session, you will assemble the parts of the steering mechanism and then install them on the front section of your model car’s chassis.”

-NOTE: The part 19G listed here is a misprint and was installed in the previous stage.
+NOTE: The part 19G listed below (and not shown) is a misprint and was installed in the previous stage.

 The Steering Gear Box